cristian-sima/Wisply/README.md

 1. Open a terminal window
 2. Type `go get github.com/cristian-sima/Wisply`
+  * In case you have problems with this step, it means you do not have Git.
+DigitalOcean has a very good tutorial about how to install Git on Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04).
-3. You now have Wisply.
+4. You now have Wisply.
 Check next steps to see how to install it.

 #### Set up the SQL database